webriddler/hsh.github.io/README.md

-##Welcome to my Repository HSH
+## Welcome to HSH a CSS framed sitepage
-This is all about a website for a Home Investment Institution.
+HSH home investments is a site purely designed out of CSS and HTML.